Knotweed family

-Aquatic form of water-pinkweed (Persicaria amphibia) with a mute swan (Cygnus olor), Lake Flyndersø, Jutland, Denmark.
+Large growth of the aquatic form of water-pinkweed (Persicaria amphibia), with a mute swan (Cygnus olor), Lake Flyndersø, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)

-Persicaria perfoliata with fruits, Kathmandu, Nepal.
+Persicaria perfoliata belongs to those members of the genus, which have fleshy fruits.
+This picture is from Kathmandu, Nepal.
 (Photo copyright © by Kaj Halberg)

-Large growth of Koenigia mollis, between Changdam and Riverside, Langtang Valley, central Nepal.
+Large growth of Koenigia mollis along the Langtang River, between Changdam and Riverside, Langtang Valley, central Nepal.
 (Photo copyright © by Kaj Halberg)

-This is a large group of plants, which gave rise to the family name Polygonaceae, derived from the Greek poly (‘many’) and gony (‘knee’ or ‘joint’), alluding to the swollen and often bent nodes on the stems of many species.
+The family name Polygonaceae is derived from Ancient Greek poly (‘many’) and gony (‘knee’ or ‘joint’), alluding to the swollen and often bent nodes on the stems of most of these plants.
 In numerous species, the stipules (scale-like or leaf-like appendages at the base of leaf-stalks) are fused into a stem-clasping sheath.
+The name is based on the genus Polygonum (below), first used in 1789 by French botanist Antoine Laurent de Jussieu (1748-1836) in his book Genera Plantarum.

-The name pinkweed alludes to the flower colour of many of these plants, whereas smartweed refers to water pepper (Persicaria hydropiper, below), whose leaves have a peppery taste, which may ‘smart’ your mouth.
+The popular name knotweed alludes to several creeping species, which often form a dense tangle, a ‘knot’, whereas the name pinkweed alludes to the flower colour of many of these plants.
+The name smartweed refers to water pepper (Persicaria hydropiper, below), whose leaves have a peppery taste, which may ‘smart’ your mouth.
 Smart is an old English word, adapted from German Schmerz, which means ‘pain’.
-The term knotweed alludes to several creeping species, which often form a dense tangle, a ‘knot’.

-Formerly, they were all lumped in the genus Polygonum.
-However, morphological and genetic research have had the effect that most of them have been transferred to various other genera, including Bistorta, Fallopia, Koenigia, Persicaria, and Reynoutria, which are all presented below, together with Polygonum.
+Formerly, many members were lumped in the genus Polygonum.
+However, morphological and genetic research have had the effect that most of them have been transferred to various other genera, including Bistorta, Fallopia, Koenigia, Persicaria, and Reynoutria, all presented below.

 Bistorta Bistort